isyourserveronline-development/.github/profile/README.md

 ## Hi👋
-## We are the people behind the Is Your Server Online? discord bot.
+## We are the people behind the Is Your Server Online?.
 <!--

 **Here are some ideas to get you started:**